calvinbeschfromclarksonuniversity/clack/README.md

 Discuss all new methods and new code in existing methods that you wrote to handle LISTUSERS.

 We created a string variable in ServerSideClientIO that represents the client's username, which is automatically sent form the client upon creation.
 When the client sends LISTUSERS we use a for loop across all of the active ServerSideClientIO's that takes the username variable and puts it into a string that is then broadcast to all clients.

+TESTING:
+Test 1: Calvin has server and 1 client, Trevor has 1 client

+copperthief@boopbox ~/t/d/a/c/c/o/a/clackserver (main)> java -jar clackser
+ver.jar 8000
+Starting ClackServer ...
+^C⏎

+copperthief@boopbox ~/t/d/a/c/c/o/a/clackclient (main)> java -jar clackcli
+ent.jar trevvywevy@localhost:8000
+<trevorator> Testing 123
+it didnt work
+just kidding!
+<trevorator> trevorator left the room.
+The server closed.
+Terminating . . .